uhlerlab/MORPH/README.md

 <details> <summary><b>
 Don't see anything or get an error like "command not found"?
 </b></summary>
 That means Anaconda or Miniconda is not installed yet.

 To install Miniconda:

-Open a new terminal.
+1. Open a new terminal.
-Copy and paste the following commands one by one:
+2. Copy and paste the following commands **one by one**:
 ```
+bash
 mkdir -p ~/miniconda3
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O ~/miniconda3/miniconda.sh
 bash ~/miniconda3/miniconda.sh -b -u -p ~/miniconda3